anishsingh20/anishsingh20/README.md

 ### Who is Anish Singh Walia:question::point_down:

-I am an experienced professional with about 4-6 years of experience and a strong background in cloud computing, virtualization, Linux, data science, Machine learning and AI, Hybrid cloud deployments, Containerization, micro-services, troubleshooting technical issues, and delivering exceptional customer experiences.
+I am an experienced professional with **about 4-6 years** of experience and a strong background in **customer-success/customer-experience, virtualization, Linux(shell scripting), Data Science, Machine learning and AI, R and Python programming, Hybrid cloud deployments, API technologies, Containerization, micro-services, troubleshooting technical issues, and delivering exceptional customer experiences**.

 I have a vision and mission to educate others in any way possible and learn as much as possible.
 I write tutorials, blogs, and KBs and have developed curriculum, training plans and delivered technical sessions for new hires and my team in my work experience.

 I am also passionate about learning new technologies and enjoy sharing my knowledge as an avid technical writer and blogger on the above technologies.

-I am a quick learner who values a growth mindset, synergy(interdependence), teamwork, and the Founder's Mentality.
+I am a quick learner who values a **growth mindset, effective communication, synergy(interdependence), teamwork, and the Founder's Mentality**.
 I actively seek opportunities to contribute my skills and drive innovation in a dynamic organization.

 - 👨‍💻 More about me is at [My Website](https://www.gitshowcase.com/anishsingh20)